Saint of Killers: Publication history

 [..] specifically in his later movies, the long coat, the wide brimmed hat, the old Colt revolvers, but [Steve Dillon] preferred Lee Marvin and that's why you've got this character who I always think moves, speaks and has all the mannerisms of Eastwood but has that kind of handsome ugliness that Lee Marvin had.

 — — Garth Ennis, describing his creation of the Saint of Killers.

-In his foreword to Preacher: Ancient History, Ennis reveals that Clint Eastwood provided the inspiration for the character of the Saint of Killers, with the face of Lee Marvin influencing Steve Dillon's visual depiction of him.
-Ennis wished to place a certain degree of emphasis on the outlaw nature of the Saint simultaneously establishing that the Saint, like the lead character of Clint Eastwood's Unforgiven, remains "unforgiven".
+In his foreword to Preacher: Ancient History, Ennis reveals that Clint Eastwood provided the inspiration for the character of the Saint of Killers, specifically his character William Munny in the film Unforgiven.
+Ennis wanted to evoke the image of the outlaw, while also emphasizing the Saint's role as a sinner - one who is "unforgiven".
+Artist Steve Dillon based the Saint's face on actor Lee Marvin.

 Regarding the Saint's origin story, Ennis declared, "His story is a myth.
 All Westerns are."